dconneely/play-looplang/README.md

 END                    | END                      | END
 ```

+### Limitations / rules

-Note there is no overloading based on number of parameters or anything like that, and the only data type is the
+* Note there is no overloading of `PROGRAM` names based on number of parameters or anything like that.
+* Programs can be defined only once, and program definitions cannot be nested.
+* A statement can only refer to (i.e. call) programs that have been fully-defined textually-before the statement.
+* Variables cannot be referred to before they are defined (except `x0` in a `PROGRAM` which is initialized to `0`, or
+  in a `PRINT` statment where they will be output as `undefined`).
-non-negative integer (which is the data type of all variables, and the return type of all programs).
+* The only data type is the non-negative integer (which is the data type of all variables, and the return type of all
+  programs).

-The `;` statement separator and the `DO` keyword in the `LOOP` and `PROGRAM` statements are both generally optional.
+* The `;` statement separator and the `DO` keyword in the `LOOP` and `PROGRAM` statements are both generally optional.